FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Run `.\scripts\Run-Tests.ps1 -TestCodeunit "HelloWorld Test"` (should run specific test)
 - Verify test results are displayed correctly
 - Check exit code is 0 for success and non-zero for failure
+- Confirm the script uses the centralized configuration management

 ### 12. [ ] Create Test Results Viewer Script

 **Prompt:**
 ```
 Create a PowerShell script named 'View-TestResults.ps1' in the scripts folder that:
-1. Takes a parameter for the test results file path with default from TDDConfig.psd1
+1. Takes a parameter for the test results file path with default from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Uses Common-Functions.ps1 for utility functions
-3. Formats and displays test results in a readable format
+4. Formats and displays test results in a readable format
-4. Applies TDD session settings from the configuration (detail level, show passed tests)
+5. Applies TDD session settings from the configuration (detail level, show passed tests)
-5. Provides summary statistics (tests run, passed, failed)
+6. Provides summary statistics (tests run, passed, failed)
-6. Highlights failed tests with details on why they failed
+7. Highlights failed tests with details on why they failed
 Include parameter validation and help information.
 ```